-Here are the latest developments in the coronavirus crisis:- France's Macron positive -
+These are the latest developments in the coronavirus crisis:- Record Brazil deaths -

-The coronavirus has killed at least 1 649 927 people since the outbreak emerged in China last December, according to a tally from official sources compiled by AFP on Thursday.
+The virus has killed at least 2 549 910 people since it emerged in China in December 2019, according to an AFP tally compiled from official sources.